peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Throws:**

-* <code>ArithmeticException</code> - This value is a finite number, but is not an exact integer.

-* <code>ArithmeticException</code> - This value is infinity or not-a-number, or the integer is less than -32768 or greater than 32767.
+* <code>ArithmeticException</code> - This value is infinity or not-a-number, is not an exact integer, or is less than -32768 or greater than 32767.

 ### FromInt16
     public static EDecimal FromInt16(short inputInt16)